mswjs/msw/README.md

   </a>
 </p>

-<p align="center">Mock Service Worker (MSW) is a client-side API mocking library that intercepts outgoing requests using Service Workers.</p>
+<p align="center">Mock Service Worker (MSW) is an API mocking library for browser and Node that intercepts outgoing requests using Service Workers.</p>

 ## Features